England Bars & Nightlife

 This two-story space is decorated with antiques, complete with chandeliers overhead.
 It can get crowded, service can be leisurely, and prices aren't low, but if you're looking for speakeasy chic, right down to the inventive cocktails and the vested and mustached waiters, this is it.
 Email in advance for reservations.

-Peckham Multistory Car Park, 95a Rye Lane, Southwark
+95a Rye Lane, Peckham

-Ever since 2008, Frank's Cafe—a bar and pop up restaurant located on top of a parking garage in Peckham—has been the neighborhood's main hub for summertime drinking.
+Ever since 2008, Frank's Cafe—a bar located on top of a parking garage in Peckham—has been the neighborhood's main hub for summertime drinking.
 It's fairly bare bones when it comes to drinks and presentation—cocktails are pretty standard and you dine at shared picnic tables—but the sunset views across South London make navigating the always crowded concrete rooftop worthwhile.
 There are a lot of good up-and-coming galleries in the area, too, including Hannah Barry and The Sunday Painter.
 This means that the best nights to head over are after the gallery openings, when many of the neighborhood's young artists and curators head out for a celebratory drink, and this installment of the pop-up's light, Mediterranean-inspired fare.

 You may also like